risawitama/verbose-potato/README.md

-## I went to the zoo yesterday and saw a baguette in a cage.
-It was bread in captivity.
+## I am terrified of elevators.
+I’m going to start taking steps to avoid them.